 Dec.
 2, 2019 - City Council Study Session

-Staff updated the Board on the neighborhood park planning process to-date and presented the preferred park plan.
-After a thorough discussion, the Board unanimously recommended the preferred park plan to Council.
+Staff updated the board on the neighborhood park planning process to-date and presented the preferred park plan.
+The board recommended the plan to the council.

 - May 21 presentation

-- "Vision Plan" for the park that the City and the Newport Hills Community Club had previously developed and which was approved by the NHCC Board in 2015.
+- "Vision Plan" for the park that the City and the Newport Hills Community Club had previously developed, and which was approved by the NHCC Board in 2015.